Rep-tile: Multiple and variant rep-tilings

 Many of the common rep-tiles are rep-n^{2} for all positive integer values of n.
 In particular this is true for three trapezoids including the one formed from three equilateral triangles, for three axis-parallel hexagons (the L-tromino, L-tetromino, and P-pentomino), and the sphinx hexiamond.
 In addition, many rep-tiles, particularly those with higher rep-n, can be self-tiled in different ways.
 For example, the rep-9 L-tetramino has at least fourteen different rep-tilings.
 The rep-9 sphinx hexiamond can also be tiled in different ways.

 Rep-tiles with infinite sides

 The most familiar rep-tiles are polygons with a finite number of sides, but some shapes with an infinite number of sides can also be rep-tiles.
 For example, the teragonic triangle, or horned triangle, is rep-4.
 It is also an example of a fractal rep-tile.

 Pentagonal rep-tiles

 Triangular and quadrilateral (four-sided) rep-tiles are common, but pentagonal rep-tiles are rare.
-For a long time, the sphinx was widely believed to be the only example known, but the German/New-Zealand mathematician Karl Scherer and the American mathematician George Sicherman have found more examples, including a double-pyramid and an elongated version of the sphinx.
-These pentagonal rep-tiles are illustrated on the Math Magic pages overseen by the American mathematician Erich Friedman.
+For a long time, the sphinx was widely believed to be the only example known, but Karl Scherer and George Sicherman have found more examples, including a double-pyramid and an elongated version of the sphinx.
 However, the sphinx and its extended versions are the only known pentagons that can be rep-tiled with equal copies.